hs7t/cubby/README.md

 ## Features
 - look at the map!
 (I designed it with rice!)
-- click on map points - or navigator items - to discover new websites!
+- click on map points - or navigator items - to discover new websites! (point numbers shuffle around!)
 - find spots with silly addresses!
 - read silly directions and descriptions of websites!